Vadzo Imaging Launches Innova-900MGS Monochrome Global Shutter Gigabit Ethernet Camera with Sony IMX900

 Frequently Asked Questions

-What is the difference between global shutter and rolling shutter, and when does it matter for industrial cameras?
+What is the difference between a global shutter and a rolling shutter, and when does it matter for industrial cameras?

 What does ONVIF Profile S, T, and G compliance mean for a GigE industrial camera?